EasyA-Tech/stacks-handbook/README.md

 This handbook serves as a guide to the Stacks ecosystem, geared towards those just joining for the first time.
 It isn't just a beginners' handbook; it's a legendary handbook.
 Even if you've already immersed yourself in the ecosystem, you'll find tons of helpful tidbits around here!

+# The EasyA App

+Of course, the best place to start is always the [EasyA](https://www.easya.io) app!
+Download it here for the fastest and most fun way to learn about Stacks.
+Download it directly right [here](https://links.easya.io/links/gotoapp)!

 ## Table of Contents

 - [Introduction](#introduction)